department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/vsp-collaboration-cycle.md

   - Anyone else on your team whose presence is needed to speak to the technical architecture and security concerns (required)
 - If VFS team is part of VSA contract, also include as optional: VSA Engineering Lead
 - VSP brings:
-  - Engineering experts (Andrew Gunsch or Michael Fleet, others as needed)
+  - Engineering experts (Michael Fleet, others as needed)

 ## For further support at this point
 Reach out to Platform team in Slack [#vfs-platform-support](https://dsva.slack.com/channels/vfs-platform-support) with any questions, and you’ll be directed to the correct resource.